better-labs/betteroms/docs/design-betteroms-orig.md

 ### Position Sizing
 **Q: Should orders be sized in USDC collateral or outcome token quantities?**
-A: **Phase 1 simplification: Use USDC collateral only for BUY orders.**
+A: **Phase 1: Use USDC collateral sizing.**
-- BUY orders: `size` field represents USDC amount to spend (e.g., 500 = $500 USDC)
+- Both BUY and SELL orders: `size` field represents USDC amount (e.g., 500 = $500 USDC)
-- SELL orders: Not supported in Phase 1 (paper mode only)
-- Rationale: Simpler for users ("I want to buy $500 of YES") and matches Polymarket API flexibility
+- Rationale: Simpler for users ("I want to buy $500 of YES" or "I want to sell $300 worth") and matches Polymarket API flexibility

 **Phase 2+**: Add support for:
 - Token-quantity sizing (e.g., "buy 1000 shares")
-- SELL orders sized in token quantities
+- Both sizing modes for BUY and SELL orders
 - Helper utilities to convert between USDC ↔ token quantities

 ### Error Handling